TomasVotruba/tomasvotruba.com/resources/posts/2021/2021-02-11-tree-coding-vs-bush-coding.md

 <br>

-Today we look on 3 more examples that can be easily missed while slowly poluting your code:
+Today we look on 3 more examples that can be easily missed while slowly polluting your code:

 ## 1. Service Inside Value Object